biggtinggg/Portable-Inspection-System/README.md

 # Portable Inspection System Repository
 ## Authors: Wei-Ting Teo, Kenji Wong, Hang Sun, Botao Dong

+Quality inspection plays a critical role in manufacturing, significantly reducing the need for rework.
+This paper introduces a cost-effective and portable industrial inspection system controlled by Python, operating on a Raspberry Pi Model 4B.
+To achieve precise low-level motion control, we employ the Arduino Mega along with the Marlin firmware.
+Furthermore, we have developed a trainable module designed for rapid adaptation to diverse industrial products.
+By integrating this module with a tailored lighting solution and an adaptive threshold approach, the inspection system achieves a 100% success rate when examining features on a PEBB120 metal chassis.
+This research highlights the potential to enhance manufacturing efficiency through the utilization of accessible technologies, offering more alternatives for small to medium-sized enterprises to inspect their products effectively.

 This repo contains firmware and CAD files used in creating a portable inspection system for the PEBB120 chassis manufactured by ABB.
 As detailed in the assembly guide, the manufacturable parts can be found under its respective folder.